-Mission window opens as Thai cave rescuers battle water, time
+Rains hit Thai cave where rescuers face 'war with water and time'

 This could not be independently corroborated by Reuters, but Narongsak, a former provincial governor, told reporters earlier on Saturday that the next three to four days was “the best and most ideal time for the rescue operation.”

 “The current situation, with the air and water levels and the boys’ health, is the best yet,” he added.

-“We’re still at war with water and time.
-The discovery...was just a small victory.”
+“We’re still at war with water and time.”

+The discovery of the boys inside the cave by British divers on Monday “was just a small victory”, he said.

+For the first time since they were found, the boys communicated by letter with their relatives — many camped outside the cave’s entrance.
+The boys wrote with both homesickness and humour.

-Billionaire entrepreneur Elon Musk tweeted on Saturday that he had heard “some good feedback from cave experts in Thailand” and that an “escape pod” and inflatable tube he was developing might be used to help get the boys out.
+Billionaire entrepreneur Elon Musk tweeted on Saturday that an escape pod and inflatable tube he was developing might be used to help the rescue.
+He gave no details.
+The Thai defence ministry said a team from a Musk firm with drilling and exploration knowhow should reach the cave on Sunday.

 Several monks in orange robes sat at a small shrine with two golden deer statues near the cave mouth, chanting, as a middle-aged woman knelt and prayed before them.